MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 7. Close the InPrivate browser session.

-8. In your Edge browser session, close the **Microsoft Entra admin center** tab.
-Leave the remaining tabs open for the next lab.
+8. In your Edge browser, leave all the tabs open for the next lab.

 # Proceed to Lab 4 - Exercise 2